 KEY RATING DRIVERS

-High Exposure to Banking System: Turk P&I's balance sheet comprises deposits at Turkish banks, with some concentration on a single state-owned bank as well as bonds issued by the government and domestic banks.
-This indicates high exposure to the banking sector in Turkiye, in line with the rest of the Turkish insurance market.
+High Exposure to Banking System: Turk P&I's balance sheet comprises deposits in Turkish banks, with some concentration on a single state-owned bank as well as bonds issued by the government and domestic banks.
+This indicates a high exposure to the banking sector in Turkiye, in line with the rest of the Turkish insurance market.

 RATING SENSITIVITIES